jopemachine-arvis/arvis/documents/plugin-intro.md

 You can replace repetitive task with using `workflow`.

-However, `workflow` cannot create tasks such as fuzzy file search in the arvis search window without trigger.
+However, `workflow` cannot create tasks such as fuzzy file search in the arvis search window **without trigger**.

-`plugin` allows you to customize features that are usually provided as `built-in features`.
+`plugin` allows you to customize features that are usually provided as **built-in features**.

 ## Differences between plugins and workflows